How to get a job that helps save the planet – Mel’s story

 We caught up with her to find out how the apprenticeship came about and her advice for people wanting to follow the same path.

-Hi Melanie, what did you do before you looked at being an apprentice?
+Hi Melanie, what did you do before you started your apprenticeship?

 I did an English degree at first and then started a teacher training course.
 It didn’t really work for me, so I started working in retail.
 I have to be honest and say I didn’t have much direction in life, I was kind of going from one step to the next not really knowing what I was doing.